dylan-profiler/visions/docs/_sources/visions/getting_started/concepts.rst.txt

 Concepts
 ========

-This page introduces the concepts `visions` uses.
+This page introduces the key concepts `visions` uses: types, typesets and type relations.

 Types
 -----